Mark Farner: Post-Grand Funk Railroad

 In the 1990s, Farner formed Lismark Communications with former Freedom Reader editor Steve Lisuk.
 Soon after, Farner began reissuing his solo albums on his own record label, LisMark Records.

 From 1994 to 1995, Farner toured with Ringo Starr's Allstars, which also featured Randy Bachman, John Entwistle, Felix Cavaliere, Billy Preston, and Starr's son, Zak Starkey.

 In the late 1990s, Farner reunited with Grand Funk, but left after three years to resume his solo career.
 He currently tours with his band, Mark Farner's American Band, which plays a mixture of Grand Funk songs and Farner's solo offerings.

 Farner had a pacemaker installed October 22, 2012, having struggled with heart troubles for the previous eight years.

-Mark Farner was voted into the Michigan Rock and Roll Legends Hall of Fame as a solo artist in 2015.
+Farner was voted into the Michigan Rock and Roll Legends Hall of Fame as a solo artist in 2015.
 He had previously been inducted as a member of both Grand Funk Railroad and Terry Knight & The Pack.